Need Help? Give us a call.

 Now that we understand everything Square for Retail can do, let’s take a step back and see what kind of value it can provide to your retail business:

-If you’re going to spring for Square for Retail, you should do it because it offers great features for brick-and-mortar retail business.
+If you’re going to spring for Square for Retail, you should do it because it offers great features for your retail business.
 The inventory, employee, reporting, and CRM features make it possible to manage all your back-office needs in one place—and the easy-to-use interface should allow you to do it all relatively quickly.
-Square also provides great add-ons to your software, such as Square Marketing, Payroll, and Loyalty.
+Square for Retail also provides great add-ons to your software, such as Square Marketing, Payroll, and Loyalty.
 Plus, Square is adding new features all the time.

 Here is how Square for Retail ranks on the major review sites: